 This Missing Ingredient in Your Diet May Be Hindering Your Gut Health

 Hippocrates beat everyone to the punch when he said all disease begins in the gut.
 Living deep within our intestines is a diverse ecosystem collectively referred to as the human gut microbiome.
 Proper care and feeding of this ecosystem affect almost every aspect of our health—our immune function, brain function, nervous and endocrine systems, metabolism, body weight, and how well we digest and extract essential nutrients.1 There is one ingredient, L-glutamine, that is touted with gut-health benefits, and it’s probably missing from your diet.
-Continue reading below to learn all about l-glutamine and why you need it in your diet.
+Continue reading below to learn all about L-glutamine and why it should be included in your diet.

 The Gut-Brain Connection